BA(Hons) Arch Grad Dip (Arch) PG Dip Arch Prac ARB RIBA

 Between studying Graham worked for Studio BAAD, mainly for the ‘commercial’ wing dealing with projects ranging from interior design to large urban scale shopping complexes via private houses, nurseries, hospitals, night clubs, arts centres, offices and warehouses.

-Hermitage Plaza consisted of two towers containing offices, a hotel and residential apartments are ITGHs (Immeubles de Tres Grande Hauteur); while the lower rise pavillions containing offices, retail, an art gallery, student housing, nightclubs and an auditorium is an ERP (Établissements Recevant du Public).
+Hermitage Plaza contains offices, a hotel and residential apartments in two ITGHs (Immeubles de Tres Grande Hauteur); while the lower rise pavilions containing offices, retail, an art gallery, student housing, nightclubs and an auditorium is an ERP (Établissements Recevant du Public).
 Soon to be the tallest towers in Western Europe, Hermitage Plaza was granted a Permit de Construire in 2012.

 He was promoted to Associate in 2005, and Associate Partner in 2006.
-In Spring of 2012, Graham set up Collingridge And Smith.
+In Spring of 2012, Graham set up Collingridge And Smith Architects.